 Copy Content from another Canvas Site

-If you elect to copy over the course site materials on your own, please review the checklist below and note ALL the exceptions before starting your course copy.
+If you elect to copy over course site materials on your own, complete the checklist below and review all critical copy rules before starting your course copy.

-• Confirm the current term's course site is unpublished so copied over content is not immediately available to students.
-Copied content comes over published!
+• Confirm the current term’s course site is unpublished.
+Copied content comes over published.

-• Do not bring over the syllabus, term-specific announcements and non-assignment discussion topics.
-Students may immediately received all of those past announcements once the course has been published and will see them on the current site.
+• Do not bring over the syllabus or term-specific announcements.
+Students may immediately receive past announcements once the course is published.

 • Review the course site before publishing.